 The "Person(s)" drop-down will show you individual employees if you have 25 or less active employees.
 If you have 26 or more employees, you will be able to choose either "all people" or those in certain Divisions.

 If you want more options, click the "more filtering options" link:

 which will bring you to the Expense Sheet Review criteria page, where you can set a date range, select a specific status, and choose whichever employees you want to include:

-From the Company Dashboard, click "Review" next to the notification "x expense sheets are waiting for your approval."
+From the Company --> Dashboard page, click "Review" next to the notification "x expense sheets are waiting for your approval."

 Select the checkboxes for the appropriate expense sheets.
 Make sure that you have selected "approve selected expense sheets" in the drop-down menu, and click on the "go" button.

 You can also approve each expense sheet individually by clicking on the edit pencil icon to view the expense sheet and then clicking on the "Approve” button.

 After the Expense Sheet as been "Approved" no further edits can be made to it without "Rejecting" the Expense Sheet as a whole - please see this section of this guide for more details.